1998 in British music: British acts

 Two UK rock bands were prevalent on the albums and singles chart.
 The Verve's album Urban Hymns was number one for a total of 7 weeks.
-The album spawned two hit singles: the chart topping "The Drugs Don't Work" and the No. 2 hit, "Bittersweet Symphony", which was on the soundtrack to the film Cruel Intentions.
+The album spawned two hit singles: the chart topping "The Drugs Don't Work" and the No. 2 hit, "Bitter Sweet Symphony", which was on the soundtrack to the film Cruel Intentions.
 Welsh rock band, Manic Street Preachers scored their first No. 1 single, "If You Tolerate This Your Children Will Be Next" and their new album This Is My Truth Tell Me Yours also topped the charts.

 Ex-Take That member, Robbie Williams topped the albums chart twice during the year, when his debut album, Life Thru a Lens returned to the charts and managed to climb to the No. 1 spot.
 His second album, I've Been Expecting You topped the charts later on in the year and gave the star his first No. 1 single, "Millennium".
 I've Been Expecting You remains his biggest selling album, with over 2.7 million copies sold.
 Irish family folk band, The Corrs received massive success with their album, Talk on Corners which went on to sell over 2.7 million copies and topped the albums charts for 10 weeks (6 during 1998).
 The singles "Dreams", "So Young" and "What Can I Do?" from the album all reached the Top 10.